shaughnessyar/driftR/README.md

 Background
 ----------

 The `driftR` package implements a series of equations used in [Dr. Elizabeth Hasenmueller's](https://hasenmuellerlab.weebly.com) hydrology and geochemistry research.
 These equations correct continuous water-quality monitoring data for incramental drift that occurs over time.
-There are two forms of corrections included in the package - a one-point callibration and a two-point callibration.
+There are two forms of corrections included in the package - a one-point calibration and a two-point calibration.
 One-point and two-point callibration values are suited for different types of measurements.

+The package is currently written for the easiest use with YSI Sonde products.
+We will be adding a vignette in the future describing the application of this package to other brands of water monitoring sensors.

 Usage
 -----